blackpuppy/docs/en/views.rst

     available in the layout as ``$scripts_for_layout``.
 This method is helpful when creating helpers that need to add javascript or css directly to the layout.
-Keep in mind that scripts added from the layout, or elements in the layout will not be added to ``$scripts_for_layout``.
-This method is most often used from inside helpers, like the :doc:`/core-libraries/helpers/js` and
+Keep in mind that scripts added from the layout and elements in the layout will not be added to ``$scripts_for_layout``.
+This method is most often used from inside helpers, such as the :doc:`/core-libraries/helpers/js` and
     :doc:`/core-libraries/helpers/html` Helpers.

     .. deprecated:: 2.1